uTensor/utensor_cgen/tutorials/add_custom_operators/README.md

 ### Registering the new Operator in uTensor CLI

 ![reduce-model](images/reduceModel.svg)

+*Fig: Image of the custom Reduction Mean Model generated in the [Reduction Mean Generation Ipython Notebook](generate_rmean_model.ipynb)*

 Our custom op registration is implemented as a normal python module.
 We can load as many custom modules as we want with `--plugin` flag in `utensor-cli`.
 For example, the following shows how to load our custom operators:
 ```bash